Spin-Current Instability at a Magnetic Domain Wall in a Ferromagnetic Superfluid: a Generation Mechanism of Eccentric Fractional Skyrmions: Static properties

 This is just the Lagrangian of binary BECs with the intra- and inter-component coupling constants, $g=g_{11}=g_{22}=c_n+c_s$ and $g_{12}=g_{21}=c_n-c_s$, respectively.
 The ferromagnetic interaction $(0>c_s>-c_n)$ satisfies the immiscible condition of binary BECs, $0<g<g_{12}$, while the anti-ferromagnetic one $(c_s>0)$ does the miscible condition, $0<|g_{12}|<g$ \cite{pethick2008bose}.

-Joseph {\it et al.} pointed out that there is an exact solution of a DW in a segregated binary BEC with $g_{12}/g=3$.
+Joseph {\it et al.} pointed out that there is an exact solution of a DW in a segregated binary BEC with $g_{12}/g=3$ \cite{Indekeu2015_PhysRevA.91.033615}.
 This case corresponds to $c_n/c_s=-1/2$ in spin-1 BECs according to the above correspondence.
-Then the exact solution of AF-core DW is given by Eq.~(\ref{eq:f1ex}).
-Figure \ref{Fig_Nprofile} shows typical profiles of AF-core and BA-core DWs obtained numerically by solving Eq.~(\ref{eq:nF}).
-See the section of ``{\bf Numerical methods}'' for details of the numerical method.
-A stationary solution of a flat DW is obtained under the Neumann boundary condition at the $x=\pm L_x/2$ with the system size $L_x=256\xi$.
-The bulk density is determined by the pressure balance between the two domains with opposite magnetization.
-Since there exists only a single spin component far from the DW, the hydrostatic pressure $P_{\pm}$ in a domain with $s_z=\pm n_{\pm}$ is computed in a similar manner as a scalar BEC \cite{pethick2008bose}; $P_{\pm}=-\frac{\partial G}{\partial V}=\frac{1}{2}(c_n+c_s)n_{\pm}^2$ with the system volume $V$ and the bulk density $n_{\pm}=\frac{\tilde{\mu}-\tilde{q}\pm\tilde{p}}{c_n+c_s}$.
-The pressure balance $P_{+}=P_{-}=P_{\rm F}$ is realized under the condition $\tilde{p}=0$ or
+Then the exact solution of the AF-core DW is given by